 - Even out skin texture and reduce the appearance of pores and fine lines, providing a smooth base on which you apply your foundation.

-- Removing excess shine from the skin (look for “matte” or “mattifying” on the packaging.
+- Remove excess shine from the skin – look for “matte” or “mattifying” on the packaging.
 Likewise, you can get primers that brighten the skin by adding a dewy glow.

-- Even out skin tone – some primers have a slight tint to them, or come in a corrective shade (e.g. lilac or green) to even out minor pigmentation variations.
+- Even out skin tone – some primers have a slight tint to them, or come in a corrective shade (like lilac or green) to even out minor pigmentation variations.

 When Do I Apply a Primer?

-A primer, whatever the brand or formula, is applied after cleansing, toning, moisturising and applying sunscreen, but before applying any of your makeup.
+A primer, whatever the brand or formula, is applied AFTER skin care (like cleansing, toning, moisturising and applying sunscreen), but BEFORE applying any of your makeup.